djheery/neovim-config/README.md

 This is my neovim config.
 This will always be in a state of flux, however; I am trying to limit the amount of updates that I do to this repo.

-This is because I do not want to get distracted ricing my experience at the cost of actually programming.

 The base of this project was formed using theprimagens initial YouTube tutorial (Zero to LSP) and has since been adapted to add a few extra convinineces such as:

 - Some React/TypeScript snippets